-The transition to low carbon energy began with investment in renewable energy generation.
-Its future success depends not only on continued investment in renewable energy, to make it accessible and cost-effective for everyone, it also depends on development of the technologies which support and connect that generation.
+The transition to low carbon energy firstly began with investment in renewable energy generation.
+Its future success depends not only on continued investment in renewable energy, to make it accessible and cost-effective for everyone.
+It also depends on developing technologies which support and connect that generation.

-The World Economic Forum (WEF) reports that during the past five years, innovation in low carbon energy (LCE) technology has centred around fuel-switching and energy efficiency technologies, including technologies connected to batteries, hydrogen, smart grids, and carbon capture utilisation and storage (CCUS); all of which are important enablers of the energy transition*.
-Importantly, the advent of EVs has created the greatest push for new technology, whether for batteries, the vehicles themselves or for the charging infrastructure.
+The World Economic Forum (WEF) reports that during the past five years, innovation in low carbon energy (LCE) technology has centred around fuel-switching and energy efficiency technologies.
+This includes technologies connected to batteries: hydrogen, smart grids, and carbon capture utilisation and storage (CCUS).
+All of these are important enablers of the energy transition.
+Importantly, the advent of EVs has created the greatest push for new technology.
+Whether for batteries, the vehicles themselves, or for the charging infrastructure.

 Why is it important to know this?
 Businesses that have an understanding of energy marketplace trends will have a much better idea of how to prepare their own business for the future.
 Changes to the energy infrastructure are happening at speed.
 What technologies could benefit your business?
 And where should you be investing precious time and resources to make sure you’re ready for the changes ahead?

-For SMEs just starting out on their sustainable energy journey, it can be helpful to break down the tools and technologies available into categories.
-This makes it easier to decide which options are best suited to your business, before linking them back together and understanding how they interact.
+For SMEs just starting out on their sustainable energy journey, it can be helpful to break down the available technologies into categories.
+This makes it easier to decide which options are best suited to your business.
+You can then link them back together and understanding how they interact.